-- (a) the individual's name; or - (b) the individual's ABN (within the meaning of the A New Tax System (Australian Business Number) Act 1999); or individual means a natural person.

-(c) anything else prescribed by the regulations.
+- (a) the individual's name; or - (b) the individual's ABN (within the meaning of the A New Tax System (Australian Business Number) Act 1999); or - (c) anything else prescribed by the regulations.

 Immigration Department means the Department administered by the Minister administering the Migration Act 1958.